Jamal Nazrul Islam

 Jamal Nazrul Islam FRAS (24 February 1939 – 16 March 2013) was a Bangladeshi mathematical physicist and cosmologist.
 He was a professor at University of Chittagong, served as a member of the advisory board at Shahjalal University of Science and Technology and member of the syndicate at Chittagong University of Engineering & Technology until his death.
 He also served as the director of the Research Center for Mathematical and Physical Sciences (RCMPS) at the University of Chittagong.
-He was awarded Ekushey Padak in 2000 by the Government of Bangladesh.
+He was posthumously awarded Independence Award, the highest civilian honour of the country, in 2025.

 Early life and education

 Jamal Nazrul Islam was born on 24 February 1939 in Jhenaidah.
 His ancestral home is at Jujkhola Narayanhat of Fatikchhari Upazila of Chittagong District, East Bengal.
 His father, Khan Bahadur Sirajul Islam, was a sub-judge in British India.
 Because of his father's job, Islam spent his early school years in Calcutta.
 He studied at Chittagong Collegiate School and College until ninth grade and then he went to Lawrence College, Murree in West Pakistan to pass the Senior Cambridge and Higher Senior Cambridge exams.
 He received a BSc degree from St. Xavier's College at the University of Calcutta.
 In 1959, he got his Honors in Functional Mathematics and Theoretical Physics from Cambridge University.
 He completed his master's degree in 1960.
 As a student of the Trinity College, he finished the Mathematical Tripos.
 Islam obtained his PhD in applied mathematics and theoretical physics from Trinity College, Cambridge in 1968, followed by a DSc in 1982.